Learning Perl, ed. 4:

 - Improve exercise 3.4.
 Calculate the three sums of the three columns in

 one reading of the file ex1.dat using split to separate the columns.

-- Improve on the previous exercise by making the program work on any number
+- Improve on the previous exercise by making a program that calculates

-(line) has the same number of columns in a file.
+(line) has the same number of columns in the file.